SocialCodeInc/ssh-ecs-run-task/README.md

     sudo --user <user> -i -g <group> docker run ....

 **ssh-ecs-run-task** knows which options to sudo take arguments, and handles them all correctly.
-However, some options such as --shell, --prompt, and --background are forbidden
+However, some options such as --shell, --prompt, and --background are forbidden.
+If you use any --sudo-<flag>, then --sudo is implied as well.

 ##Caution
 As spiderman's uncle once said, "with great power comes great responsibility".
 So please don't use this handy tool to wreck your system by running dangerous commands without thinking.

 ###Proper Uses:
 Running tasks where you want or need to see the output directly, such as a database migration.
-You could use even this script to create an interactive django shell to perform ad-hoc maintenance via`ssh-ecs-run-task --task ecscompose-user-registration-service--alpha -- django-admin shell`
+You could use even this script to create an interactive django shell to perform ad-hoc maintenance via`ssh-ecs-run-task --task ecscompose-user-registration-service--alpha -- django-admin shell`.
+Proper uses:

 + interactive django shell
-+ Jenkins builds
++ Jenkins build scripts
 + cron jobs
 + interactive mysql client

 ###Improper Uses:
 + Changing the configuration of the system with temporary fixes that are not factored back into chef or Github.
-This is very dangerous – it can leave us with a system that works but cannot be reproduced!
+This is very dangerous – it can leave you with a system that works but cannot be reproduced!
 + Any unauthorized access or changes.
 + Relying on this command instead of actually designing your system to have a proper management features.

 ## Limitations
-### Running images from private dockerhub repository on a foreign cluster

-Accessing a private Dockerhub repository requires Oauth authentication for the docker command, which beyond the scope of **ssh-ecs-run-task's** capabilities.

-This means that any images from private Dockerhub repositories must already exist on the cluster.
-In this case, you may want to build any support software into an image that will always be used by a running container for your cluster instances.

-The typical error message will not tell you that this is an authentication issue, instead it will complain that the image is "not found"

-   	$ ssh-ecs-run-task --ssh-q --ssh-o StrictHostKeyChecking=no --ssh-o ServerAliveInterval=30 --task ecscompose-user-blogs--staging \
-      --cluster user-registration-service--staging --entrypoint bash

-	RUNNING  on user-registration-service-ecs-staging-i-9a13cd03
-	Unable to find image 'myorganization/user-blogs:2.3.1' locally
-	Pulling repository docker.io/myorganization/user-blogs
-	docker: Error: image smyorganization/user-blogs not found.
+The **ssh-ecs-run-task** command relies on **ssh**, **ecs aws**, and **docker**, so it is limited to doing things that you could otherwise manually do, but with more effort.